DeschutesDesignGroupLLC/perscom-docs/docs/external-integration/widgets/ranks.md

 ## Examples

-The following is an example of the Ranks Widget being displayed within the PERSCOM Application.
+The following is an example of the ranks widget being displayed within the PERSCOM.io application.

 ![Widget Ranks Preview](https://perscom-cdn.s3.amazonaws.com/images/ranks-preview-1.png)